ArcGIS web map

 Clear priorities and trends emerged from the data.

-After reporting on my UX research and design, I was asked to complete the new site's web design.
-I researched hosting services, themes, page builders, and plugins, selecting platforms and tools that are easy to maintain going forward.
+After reporting on my UX research and design, I was asked to complete an initial web design.
+I researched hosting services, themes, page builders, and plugins, selecting platforms and tools that would be easy to maintain.
 I then shared this research with staff.
 I also liaised with photographers and other organizations for new content.

 Communication and clarity of roles and expectations are critical, especially in remote work.